Halesowen Abbey: Harborne and Smethwick

 The manor of Harborne was granted to Halesowen Abbey by Margaret de Redvers (later de Breauté), daughter of Warin II fitzGerold.
 She also granted the advowson of the church, a gift that led to much greater conflict than that of the manor (see below).
 The manor of Smethwick went with Harborne and was included in Margaret's grant: both were held under the overlordship of the bishop of Coventry and Lichfield.
 The date of the grant is not certain but it was probably by 1227, when Osbert de Parmentur, a villein, testified in a land dispute that the ten acres of land he held at Harborne were part of the free tenement of abbot of Halesowen.
 In May 1229 Abbot Richard of Hales sued Margaret to acquit him of the services he owed to the bishop for Harborne and Smethwick.
 She did not appear to answer the summons and the case was postponed.
-In January 1230 her attorney appeared in court to deny that she was the mesne lord, or intermediate holder of the land between the bishop and abbey: a claim which the abbot did not dispute.
+In January 1230, her attorney appeared in court to deny that she was the mesne lord, or intermediate holder of the land between the bishop and abbey: a claim which the abbot did not dispute.
 This was a fictitious claim to establish that the abbot was the lord of the two manors, holding them directly from the bishop: in 1284 the abbot of Halesowen was listed as holding one quarter of a knight's fee in Harborne and Smethwick of the bishop, for which he paid one mark, with no mention of a mesne lord.

-A collection of charters from the reign of Edward I suggest a lively market in development land around Harborne and Smethwick.
+A collection of charters from the reign of Edward I suggests a lively market in development land around Harborne and Smethwick.
 Abbots Martin and Nicholas made several grants of land to John, son of Adam de Theshale.
 Most were in the wasteland between the manors and the rents were generally low.
-One plot next to the road from Weoley to Birmingham cost only one halfpenny per year.
+One plot next to the road from Weoley to Birmingham cost only half a penny per year.
 However, one plot cost 40s. and the rent was an additional 12d. annually.
 However, John seems to have made a success of developing his plots and on 14 April 1305 sold all his holdings in Harborne to Richard of Edgbaston and Emma, his wife, for £55.